One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Achievability

 \subsection{Achievability Proof}

-\begin{IEEEproof} As is learned in the preceding subsection, we will start with a randomness assisted protocol and later will derandomize it.
+As is learned in the preceding subsection, we start with a randomness assisted protocol and derandomize it later.
 We get started on our proof by introducing the encoder and the decoders.
-We then dissect the first decoder and analyze the average error probability of the public message.
-Likewise, we dissect the second decoder and analyze the average error probability of the private message.
-Later on, we will study the secrecy requirement.
-For the randomness assisted code, we have shown the error and secrecy requirements (described in definition (\ref{maind})) in a rather roundabout form.
-In essence, we have merged the error probability of the private message and the secrecy requirement into one single criterion referred to as the \textit{privacy error} (\ref{p-Eve}).
-We analyze the error probability of Bob in detecting the private message separately from keeping Eve ignorant.
-This leads to two separate criteria and the separate criteria are merged into one single criterion.
-It is clear that if the jointed criterion is satisfied, each of the single criteria is also fulfilled.
-After we prove the correctness of these criteria for the randomness assisted code, we immediately proceed to derandomize the code in the succeeding step that the unassisted criteria set out by definition (\ref{maind}) can be inferred.
+We then analyze the average error probability of the public message.
+Likewise, we inspect the second decoder and analyze the average error probability of the private message.
+Finally, we study the secrecy requirement.

+In the achievability part of our randomness assisted code, for the private message, we stick to a single criterion known as \textit{privacy error} introduced in \cite{KMPJ2009}, \cite{MMM2017} and \cite{Wil17}.
+The general idea is to merge the secrecy of the private message (\ref{d2}) as well as its error probability (\ref{d1}) into one single criterion.
+While this idea was used in \cite{KMPJ2009} and \cite{MMM2017} in understanding upper bounds for private communication protocols, it had not been used in an achievability proof prior to \cite{Wil17}.
+We should note that the main advantage of dealing with single criterion reveals when the code is to be derandomized.
+Our procedure is that we analyze the error probability of Bob in detecting the private message separately from keeping Eve ignorant.
+This leads to two separate criteria and then the separate criteria are merged into one single criterion.
+It is clear that if the joined criterion is satisfied, each of the single criteria is also fulfilled.
+After we prove the correctness of these criteria for the randomness assisted code, we immediately proceed to derandomize the code in the succeeding step that the unassisted criteria set out by Definition \ref{maind} can be inferred.
+The derandomization involves some procedures that appeared in \cite{Wil17} and \cite{HQM2017}.